 The main coaching activities are:

-Other training opportunities (further details in 'Capital-O', the club newsletter):
+Other training opportunities (further details in 'Capital-O', the ESOC club newsletter):

 - ESOC Ladies training – Monday 7:30pm.
-Informal training open to all ESOC ladies and involves running/jogging/walking to suit all speeds, starting from various locations around the city.
-In the winter meet at members houses, and in the summer go further afield.
+Informal training, open to all ESOC ladies, which involves running/jogging/walking to suit all speeds, starting from various locations around the city.
 Contact to find out more.

 - Parkrun – Saturday 9:30am.
-An informal, free, timed 5km road run on the Cramond foreshore, Figgate Park (Portobello) or Vogrie Country Park.
-The Cramond course is flat but it can be a wee bit breezy at times; Figgate Park is more sheltered but has some slopes, whilst Vogrie is undulating through woods and open areas.
+An informal, free, timed 5km road run.
+There are parkruns all over the world, with six in or near Edinburgh: on the Cramond foreshore (Edinburgh parkrun), Figgate Park (Portobello parkrun), Vogrie Country Park (Vogrie parkrun), Tranent (Meadowmill parkrun), Almondvale Park in Livingston (Livingston parkrun) and Riccarton campus (Oriam parkrun).
+The Cramond course is flat but it can be a wee bit breezy at times; Figgate Park is more sheltered but has some slopes; Vogrie is undulating through woods and open areas; the Meadowmill course runs around sports pitches; the Livingston course is on paths along the River Almond; the Oriam course is along a woodland path around the perimeter of Heriot-Watt University grounds.
 All offer a regular opportunity to improve, and measure, physical fitness.
 See the parkrun website for more details.

 - EUOC Fight with the Night (FWTN) – alternate Thursday evenings during the dark winter months.
 An opportunity to experience, and practise, night orienteering; organised by students (Edinburgh University Orienteering Club) but attended by all ages from accompanied & experienced juniors to 70+ year old seniors.
 Further details are on the FWTN page of the EUOC website.